hbgit/llvm_tuto/AddStore_pass/README.txt

-# Update Variable PASS
+# Store Instruction PASS

+From release folder in the root project.

-- RUN: $ make
+- RUN:

+$ opt-8 -load ./lib/libAddStore_pass.so -opAddStoreInstPass test/simple_attr.bc > simple_attr_new.bc

 This LLVM pass example aims to add an StoreInst in the code.
 In C code: